newtonproject/NEPs/nep-NewORG-Standard.md

 | Created | 2020-04-23 |
 | Updated | |

-This is the suggested token template for new NEPs.
+This is the suggested template for org NEPs.

-Note that an NEP number will be assigned by an editor.
-When opening a pull request to submit your NEP, please use an abbreviated title in the filename, `nep-draft_title_abbrev.md`.

-The title should be 44 characters or less.

 ## Simple Summary